open-amt-cloud-toolkit/mps/docs/General/buildRPC.md

+Estimated completion time:

+- 30 minutes on Windows 10 devices (20-25 minutes are required installation time estimates)
+- 15 minutes on Linux devices

+## Remote Provisioning Client

 The Remote Provisioning Client (RPC) communicates with the Managability Engine Interface (MEI) and RPS interfaces.
 The MEI uses the ME Driver to talk to Intel AMT.
 By running RPC, we will activate Intel AMT into Client Control Mode (CCM), or ACM based on the created profile, as well as configure the CIRA connection of the AMT device to the MPS.
 After successfully running, the AMT device will be ready to be managed remotely using the web server!

 !!! note "Production Environment"
         In a production environment, RPC would be built on a development device.
-From there, a software distribution tool, such as Microsoft\* SCCM, would distribute the thin application to the fleet of AMT devices.
-After running, it does **not** have to remain on the AMT device to maintain the connection.
+From there, RPC can be deployed with an in-band manageability agent to distrubute it to the fleet of AMT devices.
+The in-band managebility agent can invoke RPC to run and activate the AMT devices.

 [![RPC](../assets/images/RPC_Overview.png)](../assets/images/RPC_Overview.png)

 ### Windows*

 **Important: Perform the following steps on the Intel&reg; AMT device.
 Enter the commands in the following sections to create RPC on Windows.**

+Navigate to a directory of your choice to clone and build RPC.

 #### Clone the Repository